justonian/iam-credentials-api/README.md

     "projectId": "abc",
     "clusterName": "alpha",
     "clusterUser": "user1"
-    "submittedTime": "2023-08-14T01:30:00"
+    "submittedTime": "2023-08-15T00:00:00"
 }

 8. The SLURM head node should invoke the **/sessions/{sessionId}** PUT method upon job/session completion or failure.
 Only the job/session status can be set.
-Valid session statuses include ACTIVE and COMPLETED.
+Valid session statuses include ACTIVE, INVALIDATED, and COMPLETED.

 {
     "status": "ACTIVE"